migtools/mig-agnosticd/workloads/README.md

 ## Deploying AgnosticD workloads

-This is a collection of scripts that help you deploy workloads on AgnosticD Openshift clusters.
-It includes sample configuration files for migration related workloads.
+This is a collection of scripts that help you deploy workloads on AgnosticD OpenShift clusters.

+These AgnosticD workloads assist in automated deployment of:
+ - The OpenShift 3->4 Application Migration Tool
+ - Various sample apps for use when testing App Migration capabilities from OpenShift 3->4

 ### NOTE

-All workloads should be available in AgnosticD repository.
-However, the migration related workloads are yet not part of the upstream repo.
-Please checkout following repo to deploy migration workloads.
+All workloads deployed by mig-agnosticd must be present in the main AgnosticD directory on your machine.
+However, the workloads we'll use in this README are yet not part of the redhat-cop/agnosticd repo (see PR 489).
+To use these workloads before PR 489 merges, clone the following repo and set `AGNOSTICD_HOME` to the clone path:

 ```bash
 git clone https://github.com/pranavgaikwad/agnosticd